Terry Sturm: Academic career

 He was the editor of the Oxford History of New Zealand Literature in English, published in 1991 (first edition) and 1998 (second edition).
 He was the writer of the chapter on popular fiction, and directed the concept and approach of the whole work.
 Michael King in a review described it "as close to perfection as such a book can come".
 He also edited the New Zealand section of the Routledge Encyclopedia of Post-Colonial Literatures in English (1994).
 In 1998 and 2000 he edited two collections of poems by Louis Johnson.
 From 1997 to 2001, he served as the first convenor of the humanities panel of the Marsden Fund.

-In 2003, he published An Unsettled Spirit: The Life & Frontier Fiction of Edith Lyttleton, a biography about Edith Lyttleton.
+In 2003, he published An Unsettled Spirit: The Life & Frontier Fiction of Edith Lyttleton, a biography of Edith Lyttleton.
 It was a finalist for the biography award at the Montana New Zealand Book Awards in 2004.
 Fellow academic MacDonald P. Jackson called it "a rich contribution to the history of postcolonial writing, of women's writing, and of the publishing industry".
 In 2006 he retired from the university and was appointed emeritus professor.

 One of his research areas was the work of Allen Curnow who sometimes wrote humorous verse under the pseudonym Whim Wham; Sturm was the editor of the 2005 collection Whim Wham's New Zealand: the best of Whim Wham, 1937–1988, which was launched by then prime minister Helen Clark.
 At the time of his death in 2009 he had been editing a comprehensive collection of Curnow's poems for publication, in addition to writing a biography.
 Both were published in two volumes by Auckland University Press in 2017; editing the collected poems was completed by Elizabeth Caffin.
 The biography was edited and completed by Cassells, his widow.